MicrosoftDocs/architecture-center/docs/patterns/priority-queue-content.md

 ## Context and problem

 Applications can delegate specific tasks to other services, for example, to perform background processing or to integrate with other applications or services.
 In the cloud, a message queue is typically used to delegate tasks to background processing.
 In many cases, the order in which requests are received by a service isn't important.
 In some cases, though, it's necessary to prioritize specific requests.
-These requests should be processed earlier than lower priority requests that were sent by the application earlier.
+These requests should be processed earlier than lower priority requests that were previously sent by the application.

 ## Solution